vincentc168777/Face-Recognition-and-Manga-Face-Match/README.md

 # Manga Face Match

-Upload a photo of your face and get matched with the manga expression panel that most closely resembles it — powered by CLIP embeddings, not traditional facial recognition.
+Upload a photo of your face and get matched with the manga expression panel that most closely resembles it.

 This isn't identity matching ("is this the same person").
 It's **expression matching across domains**: mapping a real photo and a stylized manga panel into the same embedding space to find the closest emotional/expressive match, despite the two having completely different visual styles (photographic vs. line-art).